Seraphim: Dragons in Heaven

 I finally decided to look these beings up.
 Here's the simple facts …

-Now I have no way of knowing what you think about dragons in heaven, but that's one of the neatest things I've ever found out.
+Now I have no way of knowing what you think about dragons in heaven, but to me, that's one of the most interesting things I've ever discovered.

-It doesn't fit our theology very well, but why not?
 Do dragons have anything at all to do with Christian theology?
 Why can't we have dragons in heaven?
-Why should that be offensive to us?
+Why should they be offensive to us?

-You might be interested in Honest Bible Translation, my rant about Bible translators withholding information from us.
+You might be interested in Honest Bible Translation, my rant about the dishonesty of Bible translators withholding information from us.